 How long does the enrollment process take if I’m interested in an Early Childhood Education degree?

 Although the enrollment process may vary in length, it’s safe to say that most schools have similar ECE admission requirements before you can begin taking classes.
 There’s usually an online application that must be filled out first.
 After that, there may be a series of informational meetings that you’ll need to attend.
 These meetings will help you get more familiar with the early childhood education program available and whether such programs are right for you.
-You may have some fees related to your application or other checks.
 And of course, you’d need to supply the school with the necessary forms of identification and your high school or GED transcripts.
 (Speaking with a school representative can help you narrow down the length of this process.)